kovidgoyal/calibre/manual/gui.rst

    sources.
 Nor are they indexed by the Full text search engine in calibre.
 To view them select the book and press the :kbd:`O` key which will open up the book folder in your file manager, from where the extra files can be viewed using any program you like.
-They are most useful to store any ancilliary data associated with a book such as supplementary reading material, digital resources, etc.
+They are most useful to store any auxiliary data associated with a book such as supplementary reading material, digital resources, etc.